 First Stop: Clarksville-Montgomery County School System (CMCSS)

 We arrived first at Northeast High School, part of the CMCSS district, to check out their Academy of Computer & Game Programming.
-CMCSS “pocket academies” exist in blogzoned high schools, but students from any part of the district can apply via lottery to attend the self-contained academy, regardless of its geographic residence.
+CMCSS “pocket academies” exist in zoned high schools, but students from any part of the district can apply via lottery to attend the self-contained academy, regardless of its geographic residence.

 Students learn standards around gathering business requirements and graphics throughout their freshman and sophomore years, then begin coding games in unity in their junior year.
 Teachers are equipped with special Dell labs to support a gaming curriculum and also have a handful of Sphero’s and two Oculus Rifts to keep it extra interesting.
 The first class of students to progress through all four years of the Academy graduates this year and we could not be more impressed with what these trailblazers have been able to accomplish!